Galen-Guo/rotter16S/README.md

 Code line for statistical analysis of river otter data

-Environmental variable file used for statistical analysis
+Environmental variable file used for statistical analysis --> Otter_mapping.txt